Chris Eves: International

 Eves didn't play for the Māori in 2015 and had to wait almost 2 years between gaining is 4th and 5th caps.
-He featured as a second-half replacement for Kane Hames in all 3 matches during the 2016 end-of-year rugby union internationals, victories over the USA and Harlequins and a defeat to Munster.
+He featured as a second-half replacement for Kane Hames in all 3 matches during the 2016 end-of-year rugby union internationals, victories over the US and Harlequins and a defeat to Munster.

+Personal life

+Eves is a New Zealander of Māori descent (Tainui descent).